zajitschek/metaanalysis/chapters/chapter1.md

 # Overview

 This is meant as a first step to get you started.
-Here's an overview over the workflow:
+Here's an overview of the workflow:

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/overview2.png?raw=true)
 <br>